ROGR3/LepikJS/Readme.md

 ## License
-The code is licensed under the MIT license (http://opensource.org/licenses/MIT).
-See LICENSE file.
+LepikJS is freely distributable under the terms of the [MIT license](http://opensource.org/licenses/MIT).
+See LICENSE.md